canjs/canjs/docs/can-guides/introduction/technical.md

 <img src="../../docs/can-guides/images/introduction/mission-stability-upgrade-new.png" style="width:100%;max-width:450px"/>

-Independent repositories also means that [can-legacy legacy] libraries, like [can-ejs] can continue living through community driven fixes and releases.
+Independent repositories also mean that [can-legacy legacy] libraries, like [can-ejs] can continue living through community driven fixes and releases.
 They don't die simply because they are no longer included in the core CanJS build.